Hyperthyroidism

 Treatment Options

-1. Medication
+- Medication

 Drugs are available that reduce thyroid hormone production.
 However, these do not cure the disease.
 These drugs often need to be given twice a day for the life of the cat and can have some side effects.
-These medications should not be given for two weeks prior to radiation therapy.
+These medications should not be given for two weeks prior to radiation therapy. - Surgery

 Surgical treatment involves removal of the affected thyroid gland(s).
 This can provide a cure for the disease.
-However, due to the age of most cats affected and the possibility of heart disease there is some anaesthetic risk involved.
+However, due to the age of most cats affected and the possibility of heart disease there is some anesthetic risk involved.

-Complications may arise when both glands need to be removed (70% of cases involve both glands).
+Complications may arise when both glands need to be removed.
 This occurs when the parathyroid glands are removed with the thyroids.
-This is a common complication resulting in problems with calcium regulation.
+This is a common complication resulting in problems with calcium regulation. - Nuclear Medicine and Radioactive Iodine

 Protocol for Radioactive Iodine Treatment

-A strict protocol is adhered to in all nuclear medicine cases to ensure the safety of your pet, your family and our staff.
+A strict protocol is adhered to in all nuclear medicine cases to ensure the safety of your pet, your family, and our staff.
 We also aim to keep you informed during all stages of the treatment.

 Consultation